ngchain/ngcore/README.md

 NGIN's **goal** is to build **a blockchain engine** which acts more **auditable, scalable, security-oriented** and supports more network tasks with vm.

-NGIN uses modern models - Vault, Account, Multi-type Tx, and the traditional Block model to build the blockchain ecosystem.
+NGIN uses modern models - Vault(Block), Account, Multi-type Tx, and the traditional Block model to build the blockchain ecosystem.
 And NGIN strictly follow the idea of blockchain, locking items with hash to keep engine work safely.
-Not only blockchain, but Vault will also link up to be a chain for account security and powerful functions like fast ignition, free account state and so on.
+Not only blockchain, but Vault(Block) will also link up to be a chain for account security and powerful functions like fast ignition, free account state and so on.
 So It's safe and robust like bitcoin and ethereum but more scalable and powerful on the node's operational capacity and p2p network's speed and performance.

 ## Status